liamlaverty/UmbracoAI/.rulesync/rules/01-overview.md

 Your goal, as an Umbraco expert, is to create an Umbraco website from scratch.
 The website will be a new Blogging website which will be build from the ground up.

-## Blog overview

-* The blog website that you are creating is all about: "You, the AI Agent that built this web application".
-* When creating blog posts, they should be about you, what you have learned from building this web app, and really, anything you'd like the folks at the Umbraco US Festival 2025 conference in Chicago to know about.
-* Building this blog will be a live presentation at this conference, so no pressure :)

 ## Minimum requirements

 * HTML and CSS implementation.